 The Administration building has a video classroom in 111A that is used for 2 video conferencing, and ITV studies.

-The IT department at Brescia University provides support for voice communications on campus.
-If you’re experiencing difficulty with your telephone, voicemail, long distance, or any other voice communication issues please submit a helpdesk request.
+If you’re experiencing difficulty with your telephone, voicemail, or any other voice communication issues please submit a helpdesk request.
 Please include your name, telephone extension, office or room number, and a brief description of the problem you are having.